alexdrydew/docs/en/toloka-kit/reference/toloka.metrics.pool_metrics.WorkersByFilterOnPool.md

 )
 ```

-The number of active performers matching the pool filters for the last hours (default 1 hour)
+The number of active Tolokers matching the pool filters for the last hours (default 1 hour)

 ## Parameters Description